NathanKell/StretchySRB/Readme_StretchySRB.txt

 INSTALL:
 DELETE YOUR OLD STRETCHYTANKS FOLDER in the KSP/GameData folder.
 Then unzip this folder to KSP/GameData You may also find, in the StretchyTanks/Parts folder, a Template file with the grit layers I use to make the tanks look slightly worn.
+Feel free to use it and make (and post!) new textures!

 License remains CC-BY-SA 3.0 Unported